ckl1989/bc-challenge/readme.md

 ## Environment Setup
 To get your basic environment up and running, we assume you've already:

-1. Cloned this repo, made a copy, and pushed up to a new public github repo.
+1. Cloned this repo, made a copy, and pushed up to a new public Github repo.
 3. Installed Docker
 4. Obtained AWS Credentials from someone on the team
 5. Installed Node v6